clevertree/audio-source/site/pages/AboutPage.md

 # Audio Source Player (ASP) <a name="player"></a>
-Coming Soon!
+Coming soon!

 ## Planned Features:

-* Works on any modern browser on any phone, tablet or pc
+* Works on any modern browser on any phone, tablet or PC.
-* Render songs in real-time for highest playback quality
+* Render songs in real-time for highest playback quality.
-* Embeddable on any website with 2 lines of code
+* Embeddable on any website with 2 lines of code.
-* Plays MIDI files
+* Plays MIDI files.

 ---